 Credit risk is the risk of financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Group is exposed to credit risk principally from Cash and cash equivalents, accounts receivable, due from related parties, other financial assets and derivative financial instruments.
+The Group is exposed to credit risk principally from Cash and cash equivalents, accounts receivable, due from related parties, Short term Murabaha and derivative financial instruments.